goblin101-co/stock-simulator/README.md

 # stock-simulator

-# the project is still in the making but it will be out soon!
+# This project is still in development, but it will be done soon!